 Relapse is not an indication of failure.
 The ability to rebound from a relapse and forgive yourself quickly is one of the primary recovery goals.
-Becoming familiarized with the strategies learned treatment would prevent relapses from continually occurring.
 Some techniques we teach in binge-eating disorder treatment are:

-- Making a habit of structured, consistent mealtimes: Frequently, people who have an eating disorder skip meals, eat at unpredictable times, or crash diet.
-Having predictable eating habits can make food less of a struggle and goes a long way towards staving off hunger and preventing a binge.
+- Making a habit of structured, consistent mealtimes: Frequently, people with an eating disorder skip meals, eat at unpredictable times, or crash diet.
+Having predictable eating habits can make food less of a struggle and goes a long way toward staving off hunger and preventing a binge.

 - Finding a support system: Knowing you have people to talk to who have been in your situation can make you feel less alone.
 People with similar experiences can give you advice that will help you navigate the tougher aspects of recovery.

-- Taking away the temptations: This sounds simple, but until you’re comfortable that you have your disorder under control, it’s best to keep the unhealthy foods that tempt you out of your home.
+- Taking away the temptations: This sounds simple, but until you’re comfortable that your disorder is under control, it’s best to keep the unhealthy foods that tempt you out of your home.

 - While eating is a necessity, it has the power to bring people closer through enjoying food together.
-When eating is purposeful and joyful, it has less chance to become a secluded habit or unhealthy way to cope.
+When eating is purposeful and joyful, it has less chance of becoming a secluded habit or an unhealthy way to cope.

 - Learning new, healthier methods of handling daily stress: Coping with the uncertainty and discomfort of everyday life is difficult.
 Methods can include meditation, breathing exercises, writing in a journal, or cultivating a new hobby, like gardening.

-In addition to the coping skills learned in therapy to recover from binge eating disorder, FDA-approved medications may be available that will help make it easier to achieve the goal of healthy eating.
+Getting professional help and support is the easiest way to begin to recover from a binge-eating disorder.
+In addition to the coping skills learned in therapy, FDA-approved medications may be available that will help make it easier to achieve the goal of healthy eating.